rmit-ir/GRAG-LiveRAG/README.md

 ```

 No path manipulation or special import helpers are needed.
 This approach works consistently across all project files, including notebooks.

+## Memory Bank

+This project uses a memory bank to maintain comprehensive documentation and project context.
+The memory bank is located in the `memory-bank` directory and consists of the following core files:

+1. `projectbrief.md` - Foundation document defining core requirements and goals
+2. `productContext.md` - Why this project exists, problems it solves, and user experience goals
+3. `systemPatterns.md` - System architecture, design patterns, and component relationships
+4. `techContext.md` - Technologies used, development setup, and technical constraints
+5. `activeContext.md` - Current work focus, recent changes, and next steps
+6. `progress.md` - What works, what's left to build, and current status

+The memory bank serves as the central knowledge repository for the project, allowing for consistent understanding and progress tracking across development sessions.
+It should be kept up-to-date as the project evolves.